When to visit

 The Latin Quarter is found near the intersection of St-Denis and St-Catherine streets (Berri-UQAM Metro Station).

 This neighbourhood steeped in culture and learning is home to Théâtre St-Denis, the National Film Board of Canada, the Grande Bibliothèque public library, the Cinémathèque Québécoise, Université du Québec à Montréal and Cégep du Vieux-Montréal.
-It is a vibrant student district, filled with cafes/patios, restaurants and specialty boutiques.
+It is a vibrant student district, filled with sidewalk cafes and restaurants and specialty boutiques.

 One of Montreal's most popular districts, the Plateau Mont-Royal, takes its name from its location on flat terrain north of the terraces of Rue Sherbrooke and east of Mount Royal.
 The area's main thoroughfare is Avenue du Mont-Royal .

-In 1997, Utne Reader rated The Plateau one of the 15 "hippest" neighbourhoods in North America; it is also the area of choice for new arrivals from France.
+For years, the Plateau has been known as a "trendy" neighbourhood, and it is also the area of choice for new arrivals from France.

 The Plateau Mont-Royal offers a variety of cafés, bookstores and trendy boutiques.
 It is the perfect place to "hang out", go out for dinner, take a walk or stop for a drink at one of its many bars.